-The functional unit for this study will be one green short ton of forest biomass.
+The functional unit for this study will be one green ton of forest biomass.
 Harvesting activity will be normalized to this unit, while transportation activity will be normalized on the basis of a ton-mile, due to the dependence of transport burdens on the particular distance moved.
-We have no specific origin-destination pairs of feedstock location and processing facilities, so this unit can be utilized by parties interested in specific case studies by multiplying environmental burdens per ton-mile by the mileage of the specific transport step, as we have done in a few examples presented here.
+In forest biomass systems, there are typically no specific origin-destination pairs of feedstock location and processing facilities, so this unit can be utilized by parties interested in specific case studies by multiplying environmental burdens per ton-mile by the mileage of the specific transport step, as we have done in a few examples presented here.